sreyansb/Birthday-Wishing-Using-WhatsApp/README.md

 Requirements:
  * Selenium for Python(pip install selenium)
  * chrome driver - can be downloaded from [https://chromedriver.chromium.org/downloads](here) based on your version of google chrome

+For MacOS:
+* On the chromedriver, we need to also run: `xattr -d com.apple.quarantine chromedriver`